HudaManiyar/Python_AMCAT_Analysis/README.md

 **Conclusion**

-I uncovered key insights into how education, experience, and job location influence salary distribution and employability trends.
+Key insights into how education, experience, and job location influence salary distribution and employability trends.

 ---
 <br />